zbf0/CS338-Final/README.md

     source [path to read-sample.sql];

-6. In MySQL command client, run read-production.sql by following command to set up sample database:
+6. In MySQL command client, run read-production.sql by following command to set up production database:

     source [path to read-production.sql];